 This guided education program allows students to experience the life of a student in a one room schoolhouse using lesson plans based on those from the 1920s and 1930s.
-Students will study a social studies lesson and either a language or math lesson.

 Please note there are two separate options for this program: Option 1 includes Social Studies, Traditional Games, and Math exercises.
 Option 2 includes Social Studies, Traditional Games, and Language exercises.